Raihanul Abedin: Niko Resources

-Between 2003 and 2006, Niko Resources was possibly involved in a corruption scandal involving the $750 million Tengratila and Feni gas fields in Bangladesh (the company accidentally caused an explosion, initially refused to pay for damages and gave the Minister responsible for overseeing compensation claims an expensive vehicle; Niko eventually did compensate the 620 affected families).
-Investigation into corruption allegations were made by the Royal Canadian Mounted Police in January 2009.
-Blowout or failure of equipments are generally out of human control and scope.
-Most planned and prepared operations can fail against response from Mother Nature.
+Between 2003 and 2006, Niko Resources was possibly involved in a corruption scandal involving the $750 million Tengratila and Feni gas fields in Bangladesh (the company accidentally caused an explosion, initially refused to pay for damages, and gave the minister responsible for overseeing compensation claims an expensive vehicle; Niko eventually did compensate the 620 affected families).
+Investigations into corruption allegations were made by the Royal Canadian Mounted Police in January 2009.
+Blowouts or failures of equipment are generally out of human control and scope.
+Most planned and prepared operations can fail against responses from Mother Nature.

-In an attempt to blackmail the government of Bangladesh, Niko Resources suspended gas supply from the Feni gas field, Abedin sharply reacted by saying that they (Petrobangla under Bangladesh) might be constrained to take serious steps under the laws of Bangladesh.
-Abedin formally claimed compensations from Niko Resources, after both Begum Khaleda Zia, the Prime Minister of Bangladesh and the Energy Advisor approved it.
-In his letter, Abedin outline Niko's duty to supply three billion cubic feet (BCF) of gas free of cost for burning the same amount of gas in Tengratila, and also compensate Petrobangla for another 5.89 BCF of gas burnt at the sub-surface level.
-The letter also sought Tk 840 million as compensation for damage to environment, after Niko paid Tk 25 million to the local people.
-Later, Abedin met with President and CEO of Niko Resources at the Energy Division meeting along with the Energy Secretary to resolve pending issues.
+In an attempt to blackmail the government of Bangladesh, Niko Resources suspended gas supply from the Feni gas field.
+Abedin sharply reacted by saying that they (Petrobangla under Bangladesh) might be constrained to take serious steps under the laws of Bangladesh.
+Abedin formally claimed compensation from Niko Resources, after both Begum Khaleda Zia, the prime minister of Bangladesh, and the energy advisor approved it.
+In his letter, Abedin outlined Niko's duty to supply three billion cubic feet (BCF) of gas free of cost for burning the same amount of gas in Tengratila and also compensate Petrobangla for another 5.89 BCF of gas burnt at the sub-surface level.
+The letter also sought Tk 840 million as compensation for damage to the environment, after Niko paid Tk 25 million to the local people.
+Later, Abedin met with the president and CEO of Niko Resources at the Energy Division meeting along with the energy secretary to resolve pending issues.

 Rexwood-Oakland

-Petrobangla was later allegedly involved in a non-bid negotiation with US Based joint venture of Oakland-Rexwood, the latter stating that it would invest $60 million.
+Petrobangla was later allegedly involved in a non-bid negotiation with the US-based joint venture of Oakland-Rexwood, the latter stating that it would invest $60 million.

-In 1998 and 1999, Enron Corporation was also selected for the blocks alongside Oakland, where Enron proposed 80 percent share for themselves, and the rest for Oakland.
-The High Court of Bangladesh, placed a ban on signing any Production sharing agreement with any international oil company in December 2001, the same year that Enron Corporation went bankrupt for the Enron scandal.
-Production sharing agreement head, Abedin outright rejected the notion, saying it was just a visit to the National Energy Sector, adding that they did not have a specific proposal.
+In 1998 and 1999, Enron Corporation was also selected for the blocks alongside Oakland, where Enron proposed an 80 percent share for themselves, and the rest for Oakland.
+The High Court of Bangladesh placed a ban on signing any production sharing agreement with any international oil company in December 2001, the same year that Enron Corporation went bankrupt for the Enron scandal.
+Production sharing agreement head Abedin outright rejected the notion, saying it was just a visit to the National Energy Sector, adding that they did not have a specific proposal.
 The Oakland-Rexwood blocks were later operated by Tullow Oil.